 The Cullman Center Institute for Teachers

-Space is limited.
-Any full-time teacher, school librarian, or administrator is welcome to apply; priority is given to public school teachers in the New York metropolitan area.
+Space is limited: Full-time teachers, school librarians, and administrators are welcome to apply; priority will be given to public school teachers, grades K-12, in the New York metropolitan area.

-Special funding for the Cullman Center's Institute for Teachers is generously provided by Helen and Roger Alcaly and the Gilder Lehrman Institute for American History.
+Special funding for the Cullman Center's Institute for Teachers is generously provided by Helen and Roger Alcaly.